Chener-03/GenshinPiano/README.en.md

 See more http://chener.xyz:8966

 #### Explain
-1. The simulation key is the driver layer, and the driver signature must be enabled and disabled
+1. The simulation key is the driver layer
 2. The key prompt is a transparent window covering prompt.
 Never modify the game memory.
 You can use it with confidence
 3. Please refer to the official website for detailed instructions